 Talent places Petri dish in oven.
 TEXT: NOTE: If binding of multiple polymers is observed in the experiments, reduce the polymer solution concentration.

-After incubation with PEG or PS, allow the chips to cool for 10 minutes [1].
+After incubation with PEG or polystyrene, allow the chips to cool for 10 minutes [1].
 Rinse the chips twice with toluene, twice with ethanol, and once with ultrapure water [2].

 Talent removes chips from incubator and places them in fume hood.